How Long Does Asphalt Last? 2026 Lifespan for Driveways, Parking Lots, Sealing, Cracks, and Overlays

 |---|---|---|---|

-Apply crack filler when temps are 50—0°F and the crack is dry.
+Apply crack filler when temperatures are 50-90 °F and the crack is dry.
 Wait 30 days after application before sealing over.
+For pothole-specific repair quantities, use the cold patch calculator.

 Standing water is the single largest cause of asphalt failure.
 Water saturates the base, freezes in winter, lifts the pavement, and accelerates oxidation from below.